-Annual rate notices are sent during July (due August for full payments and August & February for instalment payments).
-Half-yearly utility notices are sent during October (due November) and April (due May).
-Supplementary notices are issued when changes are made to a property part way through the year and are issued on an ad hoc basis.
+Water Consumption Notices are issued half-yearly, generally in October (due November) and April (due May), and Supplementary notices are issued when changes are made to a property part way through the year and are issued on an ad hoc basis.

 Once a ratepayer receives a rate notice they have 30 days from the date of issue for payment to be made.

-On the annual rate notice - a 7.5% discount is applied on all current general rates if the rate notice is paid in full by the due date, including any brought forward balances from a prior financial year.
+On the general rate notice, a 7.5% discount is applied on all current general rates when the rate notice is paid in full by the due date, including any brought forward balances from a prior financial year.
 The discount only applies to the current general rates and does not apply to separate charges, special charges, utility charges or the state government emergency management levy.

-If a ratepayer holds a current Queensland pensioner concession card issued by Centrelink or Department of Veteran Affairs, they may be entitled to receive a subsidy for their rates.
-This subsidy is provided by the Queensland Government.
+If a ratepayer holds a current Queensland pensioner concession card issued by Centrelink or Department of Veteran Affairs, they may be entitled to the a subsidy provided by the Queensland Government Pensioner Rate Subsidy Scheme.

-If a ratepayer is unable to pay their rate or utility notice in full or at least the first instalment of the annual rate notice, they should contact Council immediately to organise a payment agreement.
+If a ratepayer is unable to pay their rate notice in full, they should contact Council immediately to organise a payment agreement.

 Overdue Rates and Interest Charges

-Council offers a variety of payment options to pay rates and utility notices
+Council offers a variety of payment options to pay rate notices.